Born: July 24, 1982

 Date of Birth: July 24, 1982

-In 2007, Moss graced audiences with her breakout role in the AMC television phenomenon, Mad Men, a dark portrayal of Madison Avenue ad executives on which she played Peggy Olson, the meek secretary turned copywriter at Sterling Cooper Draper Pryce.
-Critics immediately took notice of Moss’s commanding performance and she was nominated for the Outstanding Performance by a Lead Actress Emmy in 2009 and 2011.
+In 2007, Elisabeth graced audiences with her breakout role in the AMC television phenomenon, Mad Men, a dark portrayal of Madison Avenue ad executives on which she played Peggy Olson, the meek secretary turned copywriter at Sterling Cooper Draper Pryce.
+Critics immediately took notice of Elisabeth’s commanding performance and she was nominated for the Outstanding Performance by a Lead Actress Emmy in 2009 and 2011.

-In 2008, while taping a guest appearance on Saturday Night Live (hosted by co-star Jon Hamm) Moss met comedian Fred Armisen.
+In 2008, while taping a guest appearance on Saturday Night Live (hosted by co-star Jon Hamm) Elisabeth met comedian Fred Armisen.
 The pair hit it off immediately and were married in 2009.
-Eight months later they announced their separation and in September 2010, Moss filed for divorce citing "irreconcilable differences."
-While neither have commented on the reason behind their abrupt split, rumors suggest Armisen engaged in an affair with SNL co-star Abby Elliot as the two went public with their relationship shortly after his divorce.
+Eight months later they announced their separation and in September 2010, Elisabeth filed for divorce citing "irreconcilable differences."
+While neither have commented on the reason behind their abrupt split, rumors suggest Armisen engaged in an affair with SNL co-star Abby Elliot, as the two went public with their relationship shortly after his divorce.

-Moss has also played a supporting role in the Diane Keaton canine comedy, Darling Companion and played Galatea Dunkel in On the Road, which premiered at Cannes.
-Most recently, she starred in the British thriller High-Rise (2016).
+Elisabeth has also played a supporting role in the Diane Keaton canine comedy, Darling Companion and played Galatea Dunkel in On the Road, which premiered at Cannes.
+Most recently, she starred in the British thriller High-Rise (2016), followed by a starring role in the critically acclaimed series The Handmaid's Tale, for which she won a Golden Globe award in 2018.